unfoldingWord-box3/alignment-ml/data/TrainingData/Readme.md

 - 'alignmentTxt' - origWordsTxt combined with targetWordsTxt (easy visual of
 - 'frequency' - normalized frequency that this specific alignment was made (alignment count/total alignments in table)
 - 'matchCount' - number of times this specific alignment was made (alignment count)

+Note: to get the total alignments counts for a specific original language word do: matchCount / frequency